 Day 10: Brush Strokes Art Group

 The Stroke Association’s Brush Strokes Art Group is a creative group run from the charity’s Life After Stroke Centre in Maidstone.
 The group was set up by the Stroke Association and local art tutor Jim Maloney.
-Stroke survivors attend workshop to explore different artistic techniques, such as watercolours and pastels.
+Stroke survivors attend the workshop to explore different artistic techniques, such as watercolours and pastels.

 Art therapy can help stroke survivors build their confidence and express themselves in new ways.
 We see the overwhelming courage and determination many stroke survivors show in coping with the loss of different skills that we can all take for granted.